 Governments tend to take on too much debt because the benefits make them popular with voters.
 Therefore, investors usually measure the level of risk by comparing debt to a country's total economic output, known as gross domestic product.
 The debt-to-GDP ratio gives an indication of how likely the country can pay off its debt.
 Investors usually don't become concerned until the debt-to-GDP ratio reaches a critical level.

 When it appears the debt is approaching a critical level, investors usually start demanding a higher interest rate.
-They want more return for the higher risk.
-If the country keeps spending, then its bonds may receive a lower S&P rating.
-This indicates how likely it is the country will default on its debt.

 In the long run, public debt that's too large can act like driving with the emergency brake on.
 Investors drive up interest rates in return for greater risk of default.
 That makes the components of economic expansion, such as housing, business growth, and auto loans, more expensive.
 To avoid this burden, governments must be careful to find that sweet spot of public debt.
 It must be large enough to drive economic growth but small enough to keep interest rates low.